chrilves/chrilves.github.io/hugo-dev/content/posts/gadts_intro.md

 ## Functional Programming 101

 Functional languages often support a feature called **Algebraic Data Types (ADT)** which is essentially enumerations on steroids.
-Like enumerations this is a union of a fixed number of cases but unlike enumerations, where each case is a constant, with ADTs cases can have parameters.
-As an example, i'll take the type of lists whose elements are of type `a`, written `List a` in *Haskell*.
-It is defined in *Haskell* by:
+Like enumerations this is a disjoint union of a fixed number of cases but unlike enumerations, where each case is a constant, ADTs cases can have parameters.
+As an example, the type of lists whose elements are of type `a`, written `List a` in *Haskell*, is defined:

 ```haskell
 data List a = Nil | Cons a (List a)